 Each year consumers dispose of billions of batteries, all containing toxic or corrosive materials.
 With an increase in portable power, more and more batteries are ending up in landfills and polluting our land.
-By taking simple steps in reducing our battery usage as well as proper recycling techniques, we can prevent these volatile chemicals from polluting our land and water.
+By taking simple steps in reducing our battery usage, as well as proper recycling techniques, we can prevent these volatile chemicals from polluting our natural resources.

 Dead battery?
 Not exactly!

-Batteries are made with toxic elements including cadmium, lead, mercury, nickel, lithium and electrolytes.
-When the lifecycle of the battery depletes the majority of consumers throw them away.
-But what environmental impacts does that have on our planet?
-As the battery corrodes toxic chemicals are leached into the soil and water system.
-Lithium batteries, have a volatile reaction when exposed, causing it to ignite and emit hazardous chemicals into the air, and can burn underground for years.
+Batteries are made with toxic elements; including cadmium, lead, mercury, nickel, lithium and electrolytes.
+When the life cycle of the battery is depleted, the majority of consumers throw them away – but at what detriment to our planet?
+As batteries corrode, toxic chemicals are leached into the soil and water system.
+The lithium inside of batteries has a volatile reaction when exposed, causing it to ignite and emit hazardous chemicals into the air that can burn underground for years.
 Here are some additional facts on battery waste.

 Facts About Battery Waste:

-- Each year Americans throw away more than 3 billion batteries, totalling 180,000 tons of hazardous waste.
+- Each year, Americans throw away more than 3 billion batteries, totaling 180,000 tons of hazardous waste.

-- The average American household buys as many as 90 alkaline batteries a year.
+- The average American household buys as many as 90 alkaline batteries annually.

-- 86,000 tons come from single use alkaline batteries.
+- 86,000 tons of hazardous waste comes from single use alkaline batteries.

-- Approximately 160 million cell phones batteries are thrown away each year.
+- Approximately 160 million cell phones batteries are thrown away every year.

 Action 1: Global Goodness

-- Rechargeable batteries are much easier to recycle, go to https://www.call2recycle.org/locator/ to find a recycling facility near you.
-Stores like Walmart, Best Buy, and Target accept recyclable batteries.
+- Rechargeable batteries are much easier to recycle.
+Go to https://www.call2recycle.org/locator/ to find a recycling facility near you.
+Stores such as Walmart, Best Buy and Target all accept recyclable batteries.

 Action 2: Planet Protector

-- If throwing away electronics make sure you remove the battery and recycle it properly.
+- If you are throwing away electronics, make sure to remove the battery and dispose of it properly.

 - Always recycle your car and small engine batteries.
-They can be taken to most auto part centers and exchanged or recycle for a credit.
+They can be taken to most auto parts centers, and exchanged or recycled for credit.

 Action 3: Earth Angel

 - Switch to rechargeable batteries for your home.
-Each rechargeable battery may substitute for hundreds of single-use batteries.
+Each rechargeable battery can replace hundreds of single-use batteries.